LESSONS FROM LIFE

 Have God's Heart: Empathy & Compassion

-God is concerned with the people of this world.
+God is concerned with all the people of this world, but he is especially concerned with people who need help.
 If you look through the Bible, one of the most consistent themes is the concern for social justice.
 We are called to be concerned for the orphan, the widow, the alien.
 Jesus said that visiting prisons was visiting him.
 What does this mean today?
 We must be concerned for single mothers, immigrants, homeless, and other who have been disenfranchised by our modern society.

 Beyond "social justice" we are called to be concerned for our neighbors.
 To be able to effectively care and love other people we need to have a sense of what they are thinking, feeling, and what issues they are facing.
 Empathy is key to being about to effectively love someone else.